dylandoamaral/trakt-integration/README.md

 - `language` should be an [ISO 639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) (default is "en")
 - `timezone` should be a [pytz timezone](https://gist.github.com/heyalexej/8bf688fd67d7199be4a1682b3eec7568) (default is the server timezone)
+- `stats` should be True if you want to create sensors for your stats (default is False)

 #### Available Sensors